thiadeliria/Pacman/README.md

 <img src="https://github.com/thiadeliria/Pacman/blob/master/gifs/tricky_bfs_text.png" title="BFS on trickySearch, text"/>

 Pac-Man manages to find a short and stright-forward solution.
-However, it takes almost a whole minute for BFS to find this solution - BFS expands over 16,000 nodes.
+However, it takes almost a whole minute for BFS to find this solution - BFS expands over 16,000 nodes during the search process.
 (For reference, there are 67 nodes in this maze.)

 If we want to find a cost-efficient path quickly, we need to define a heuristic.